Innaloo Home Renovation, Perth WA

 A PEEK OF NATURE

 High-raked ceilings and large expanse of glass bring in plenty of natural light, brightening the dark tones.
-The pond and vertical garden outside combine with the pants above the bath (that will grow to hang), introducing touches of greenery.
+The pond and vertical garden outside combine with the plants above the bath (that will grow to hang), introducing touches of greenery.
 In the shower I decided to have a fixed glass window that sits on the rear edge, adding a much needed 100mm to the shower internal therefore creating a more spacious feel than if it was a tiled wall.

 A combination of strong lines contrast against arched elements breaking the stereotypical strong lines captured within industrial style.
 Herringbone laid floor tiles create a strong rhythmic direction that needed to be softened.
 Curves and arched elements in the design of the vanity, mirrored cabinet, wall recess along with selection of fittings soften their appearance.